 The local Brøndum family was essential to the formation of the artists’ colony.
 Many of the artists stayed in the family’s hotel, and the family’s youngest daughter, Anna, became the most prominent female Skagen painter.
 She married the painter Michael Ancher, who had a studio in the hotel’s garden.

 In 1946, the hotel’s dining room was transferred from Brøndums Hotel to the museum.
 Now known as “Brøndum’s dining room” it used to be a central place for the artists’ colony and the backdrop for many gatherings.
-On the occasion of an extension and refurbishment of the hotel in 1892, the dining room was decorated by members of the artists’ colony.
+When the hotel was extented and refurbished in 1892, the dining room was decorated by members of the artists’ colony.
 The dining room, which is preserved in its entirety at Skagens Museum, contains 81 works of art, including portraits of the members of the artists’ colony.

 The Garden House and Krøyer’s studio